dukke/FXThemes/README.md

 ![Changing Window Frame colors](WindowFrameColors.jpg)

 ## Documentation
-Documentation of FXThemes can be found in this link: <.......>
+Documentation of FXThemes can be found in this link: [FXThemes documentation](https://pixelduke.com/fxthemes/).
 You should check it if you want to know more about this library.

 ## How to get it